kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

 This Installation guide shows developers how to quickly deploy Kyma on an [Azure Kubernetes Service](https://azure.microsoft.com/services/kubernetes-service/) (AKS) cluster.
 Kyma installs on a cluster using a proprietary installer based on a Kubernetes operator.

 ## Prerequisites
-- A domain for your AKS cluster
+- A domain for your AKS cluster (optional)
 - [Microsoft Azure](https://azure.microsoft.com)
 - [Docker](https://www.docker.com/)
 - [Docker Hub](https://hub.docker.com/) account